MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 5. Select the permissions for this user (or group).

-6. Repeat steps 5 and 6 for each user (or group) that you want to add to this label.
-Then, click **OK**.
+6. Repeat steps 4 and 5 for each user (or group) that you want to add to this label.
+Then click **OK**.

 7. Click **OK** on the **Protection** blade, and then publish your changes.